DrMemCS/drmem/doc/book/content/TUTORIAL.md

 ## Interacting via GraphQL

-`drmemd` includes a GraphQL client so you can use a browser to interact with it.
+When the `graphiql` feature is used, `drmemd` includes a GraphQL client so you can use a browser to interact with it.
 Ambitious users can write web or mobile apps with GraphQL client libraries to control and browse `drmemd` devices.

 Open a browser window and go to "http://MACHINE:3000/graphiql/" -- replacing MACHINE with the name/address of the machine running